-Growth at Humana means that we help more people achieve having a good life.
-The company has clear financial goals and growth presupposes high quality in our care services and profitability.
-Organic growth will be attained by starting up new operations and developing our services.
-The company also evaluates opportunities for acquisitions.
+Through growth, Humana can help more people lead a good life.
+The company has clear financial targets and growth presupposes maintaining high quality of care services and profitability.
+Organic growth is based on society’s increasing need for care in combination with a demand for contractors that guarantee high quality.
+In addition, the company continuously evaluates opportunities for acquisitions.

-Humana is a company with a focus on long-term and profitable growth.
-Over the years, Humana has maintained stable margins.
-For the past five years, the Group has had an annual revenue growth of 5.2 percent and an operating margin of 5.4 percent on average.
-The focus is on growing with profitability and quality going forward.
-In the medium term, profitability shall amount to 7 percent annually.
+Humana is a company focused on profitable growth and has presented stable margins over time.
+Over the last five years, the Group has had total annual revenue growth of 5.7 percent with an average operating margin of 5.6 percent.
+The target is to continue growing with stable profitability while maintaining quality.
+In the medium term, the aim is for profitability of 7 percent annually.

 Humana complements and accelerates organic growth through acquisitions that can increase revenues by 2–3 percent.
 The acquisition strategy has three primary aims: